danieljonce/pwah/README.md

 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.

 # How
-1) [Visit the running app](https://pwah.io) and use the "Add to Home Screen" in iOS or Android to put PWAH on your phone or tablet's homescreen.
+1) Visit your-app-name.pwah.io and use the "Add to Home Screen" in iOS or Android to put a unique PWAH app on your phone or tablet's homescreen.
 2) Exit your browser, find the icon you just placed, open it, you will again see PWAH.
 3) Paste in a single page of HTML
 4) Click "View App"